Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 toc_sticky: true
 ---

+## Image segmentation and the RGB color model

 We begin our work by programming a computer to “see” a stained WBC nucleus within a larger image containing RBCs, like the one in the figure below, reproduced from the [introduction](home).
 The more general problem of identifying objects within an image is called **segmentation**.

 <center><img src="../assets/images/neutrophil.png" width="300"></center>